crypsey/shared-ui/README.md

 # Crypsey Shared UI Components

-A modern React component library providing reusable UI components for web applications.
+A modern React component library providing reusable UI components for web applications, with a focus on cryptocurrency payment and transaction management interfaces.

 ## Installation